-The Science Behind Mindfulness for Anxiety
+The Science of Mindfulness Meditation for Anxiety

-In 1992, Zindel Segal, John Teasdale, and Mark Williams collaborated to create an eight-week program modeled on Mindfulness-Based Stress Reduction (MBSR).
+In 1992, Zindel Segal, John Teasdale, and Mark Williams collaborated to create an 8-week program modeled on Mindfulness-Based Stress Reduction (MBSR).
 Jon Kabat-Zinn—who developed MBSR—had some initial misgivings about the program, fearing the curriculum might insufficiently emphasize how important it is for instructors to have a deep personal relationship with mindfulness practice.
 Once he got to know the founders better, he became a champion for the program.
 In 2002, the three published Mindfulness-Based Cognitive Therapy for Depression: A New Approach to Preventing Relapse, now a landmark book.

 MBCT’s credibility rests firmly on ongoing research.
 Two randomized clinical trials (published in 2000 and 2008 in The Journal of Consulting and Clinical Psychology) laid the foundation, indicating MBCT reduces rates of depression relapse by 50% among patients who suffer from recurrent depression.
 Recent findings published in The Lancet in 2015 revealed that combining a tapering off of medication with MBCT is as effective as an ongoing maintenance dosage of medication.
 Further studies have found that MBCT is a potentially effective intervention for mood and anxiety disorders.

-What is Mindfulness-Based Cognitive Therapy?
+Mindfulness-Based Cognitive Therapy:

 A skills-based approach, MBCT asks patients to inquire into, familiarize themselves with, and redirect the thought processes that are getting them into trouble (cognitive distortions, or what some people call “negative self-talk,” or “stinkin’ thinkin’”).
 It takes close attention and stick-to-itiveness to shift these ingrained thought processes.
 MBCT isn’t about changing or fixing the content of our challenging thoughts, it’s about becoming more intimately and consistently aware of these thoughts and patterns.
 The awareness itself reduces the grip of persistent and pernicious thought loops and storylines.

-Like MBSR, MBCT is an eight-week program consisting of two-hour weekly classes with a mid-course day-long session.
+Like MBSR, MBCT is an eight-week program consisting of weekly two-hour classes with a mid-course day-long session.
 It combines guided meditations with group discussions, various kinds of inquiry and reflection, and take-home exercises.
 “Repetition and reinforcement, coming back to the same places, again and again, are key to the program,” says Zindel Segal, “and hopefully people continue that into daily life beyond the initial MBCT program, in both good times and bad.”

-3 Meditations for Anxiety
+Guided Meditations for Anxiety

 People often stumble over the concept of acceptance as an approach for dealing with difficult emotions and mind states.
-In mindfulness-based cognitive therapy (MBCT) groups that I’ve led, this predictably comes up around the fourth or fifth session as participants say “How can I accept this pain?” or “I want to feel fewer of these difficult emotions, not more!”
+In MBCT groups that I’ve led, this predictably comes up around the fourth or fifth session as participants say “How can I accept this pain?” or “I want to feel fewer of these difficult emotions, not more!”
 These reactions reflect an underlying calculation that even though trying to avoid or push away negative thoughts and feelings can be exhausting, the strategy has worked in the past, so… why risk using a different and unfamiliar strategy?